pparkitny/Manage_Your_Company_App/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+The application does not have a beautiful design, because I was focused on creating a well working backend. <br/>
 This application is not yet on any server because it is not done.
-If you want to try it on this version you can run it on your computer, taking project folders and files.

 <!-- USAGE EXAMPLES -->
 ## Usage

-If you have downloaded the project and managed to get it working properly, you can see how it all works.

-After launching the app, we are on the home page where you can log in or create a new user.
+After launching the app, we are on the home page where user can log in or create a new user.

 [![welcome-full.png](https://i.postimg.cc/HkD48rv4/welcome-full.png)](https://postimg.cc/bsg2Kwhs)

 [![login-full.png](https://i.postimg.cc/dVjHqRQT/login-full.png)](https://postimg.cc/4YnbP99J)

-Once logged in, we are taken to the application dashboard.
+Once logged in, user is taken to the application dashboard.
 Unlogged user has no access here.

 [![dashboard.png](https://i.postimg.cc/j5gr30nv/dashboard.png)](https://postimg.cc/Q9TPVzbW)

-As we can see in the screenshot above, we can do several things such as create new employees, squads or investments.
+As you can see in the screenshot above, user can do several things such as create new employees, squads or investments.

 [![list-squads.png](https://i.postimg.cc/ZR3M3GFC/list-squads.png)](https://postimg.cc/5Y4gWkrV)

-We choose to see list of squads.
+Choose to see list of squads.

 [![edit-squad.png](https://i.postimg.cc/x8ntmc14/edit-squad.png)](https://postimg.cc/2b9QRjvQ)